 Tax and Entrepreneurship

 As a recognition of the low uptake of the Key Employee Engagement Programme (“KEEP”), a number of amendments have been announced to help indigenous SME companies attract and retain talent.
-The incentive, which was introduced earlier this year, provides that where employees are given share options as part of their remuneration package, any gains arising to employees on the exercise of these options will be liable to CGT on a disposal of shares rather than being subject to income tax.
+The incentive, which was introduced earlier this year, provides that where employees are given share options as part of their remuneration package, any gains arising to them on the exercise of these options will be liable to CGT on a disposal of shares rather than being subject to income tax.
 Despite the positive intentions of this programme when it was introduced, uptake has been slow and the programme is being extended to make it more attractive to employers: